COVESA/iot-event-analytics/docs/topics/iotea-components.md

 ## Sub Components

-This components are used by the other platform components and act like helper or has been extracted to make them re-usable.
+These components are used by the other platform components and act like helper or have been extracted to make them re-usable.

 ### MetadataManager